Frederick D. Miller

 • PhD Student

-Frederick D. Miller (he/him) is a musical theatre dramaturg and playwright originally from Mechanicsburg, PA.
-Frederick is a first-year student in the PhD program in Theatre and Performance Studies.
+Frederick D. Miller (he/him) is a Pittsburgh, PA-based dramaturg and playwright.
+He is a second-year student in the Theatre and Performance Studies PhD program at Pitt.
 His research explores the twentieth and twenty-first century American Musical Theatre.
+His essay on Dear Evan Hansen is featured in Fifty Key Stage Musicals (Routledge).

-Frederick has presented his work at the Kennedy Center American College Theatre Festival as well as the Mid-America Theatre Conference.
+Frederick has presented his work at Mid-America Theatre Conference (MATC) and the Kennedy Center American College Theatre Festival (KC/ACTF).
 For MATC, he serves on the Conference Planning Committee.

 CV